elreco/coderocket/app/(default)/html-gen-new.md

 ### Background Color Rule
 - Always include a background color in the generated design.
-- Ensure the design is dark mode compatible by including Tailwind’s dark: classes for all color-related elements.

-### Dark Mode Compatibility
-- Any component or element with color or background properties must include a corresponding dark: class to handle dark mode variations.
-- Assume the dark mode palette should use darker tones.

-### Contrast Consistency Rule
-- Ensure consistent contrast between background and text colors in both light and dark modes:
-- If the background is light, the text must be dark.
-- If the background is dark, the text must be light.
-- Use accessible color combinations to meet WCAG contrast ratio standards.
-Avoid text blending into the background.

 Your prototype should be complete and impressive, adhering to the instructions and using best web design practices.
 Good luck, you've got this!